 A geothermal oasis in the middle of nowhere, Kyle Hot Springs sits in an isolated part of the Nevada desert near a ghost town of Unionville.
-Once a well-known bath resort, now abandoned, the hot springs still provides a unique soaking opportunity among a spellbinding landscape of the Buena Vista Canyon.
+Once a well-known bath resort, now abandoned, the hot springs still provide a unique soaking opportunity among a spellbinding landscape of the Buena Vista Canyon.

-Extremely hot geothermal mineral water emerges at about 150°F out from the underground.
+Extremely hot geothermal mineral water emerges at about 150°F out of the underground.
 A concrete pool and fence were built around the source.
 Numerous steamy springs are coming out from different spots of the salty desert hill.

-The hot water is diverted from the main source through a few pipes into a few bathtubs located down on the hill.
+The hot water is diverted from the main source through a few pipes into a few bathtubs located down the hill.

 The bathtubs are filled directly from the source, so, the water can be very hot.
 To get the right temperature, fill your tub and wait for the water to cool down.

 The good practice is to leave the bathtub half-full.
 Empty and clean your tub after soaking, half fill the tub letting next visitors to reduce the wait time and enjoy soaking once they arrive.

 A round-shaped concrete pool is located a few yards away.
 The pool is 3 feet deep and can accommodate up to six people.
 The temperature varies, depending on the weather conditions, between 85 and 100°F and can be adjusted by adding hot water from the source.

 The remnants of the old resort are still seen near the hot springs.
 Overnight camping is not prohibited at Kyle Hot Springs, but do not camp near the hot springs.
 Lodging can be found in Winnemucca, 56 miles northeast.
 Developed campgrounds are located 50 miles west at the Rye Patch Reservoir.